Carpentry & Joinery Study Programmes

 Put your skills to good use and carve a career in the construction industry.

 Our staff are well qualified and highly-experienced craftspeople.
-They will use the well-equipped workshop facilities housed at our Medway and Maidstone campuses to help you learn a new range of skills that will benefit you in life, as well as your future or current employment.
+They will use hand tools in the well-equipped workshop facilities housed at our Medway and Maidstone campuses to help you learn a new range of skills that will benefit you in life, as well as your future or current employment.

-Our study programmes in Construction Crafts are ideal for progressing students who want to become skilled craftspeople, and mature students who want to formalise a career in building.
+Our study programmes in Construction Crafts are ideal for progressing students who want to become skilled craftspeople, site carpenters and mature students who want to formalise a career in building.

 What will I learn?